-In 2010, an amendment to Article VII, Section 2 of the North Carolina Constitution was approved by voters, prohibiting anyone who has been convicted of a felony against this State, the United States, or another state, whether or not rights of citizenship have been restored, from being eligible to serve as sheriff.
+In 2010, an amendment to Article VII, Section 2 of the North Carolina Constitution was approved by voters.
+That amendment provides "No person is eligible to serve as Sheriff if that person has been convicted of a felony against this State, the United States, or another state, whether or not that person has been restored to the rights of citizenship in the manner prescribed by law."